9 December 2020

-I first tried Smarty for 4G internet just over a year ago because they offered unlimited data usage.
-However back then the connection was often unusably slow and unreliable.
-I wrote about my experiences here.
+As I was using 4G exclusively as my home internet connection, Smarty caught my eye because they offered unlimited 4G data usage for less than I was paying with Vodafone capped to 50GB per month.
+However back then the connection was often extremely slow and unreliable.
+I wrote about my experiences in 2019 here.

 I kind of hide that article away as I always felt a little bad writing such a negative post, and I suspected the extremely slow speeds I experienced might have been caused by overloading issues local to where I was living at the time.

-Now, a year and a half later, I’ve just given them another try having moved to a different town around 50 miles away.
+Now, a year and a half later, I’ve just given them another try having moved to a different town.
 Were things better this time?
 Umm let’s take a look…

 Personally the unreliability was far more of a problem for me than the transfer speeds.
 It is extremely frustrating trying to use the internet and finding that sites that had been responding in round 70ms increase for no reason to sometimes 2000 or 3000ms before timing out completely for 10, 20 or sometimes 30 seconds or more.

-As can be seen here, the connection has been running fine, with response times around 80ms.
+As can be seen here, the connection was running fine, with reply times around 80ms.
 Then without warning the request times out.
-This normally means a response exceeded 4,000ms (4 seconds).
+This normally means a reply took longer than 4,000ms (4 seconds) so it gave up waiting.

 It then quickly returns back to 89ms before timing out again for what was probably nearly 30 seconds.